Last Updated: February 26, 2021

 - 46% found work from friends and family;

 – The same 2018 statistics found that 29% of freelancers were looking to learn more about networking skills.
 This was the second most popular choice after the 33% interested in computer skills.

 In case you’re interested in freelancing, you might want to invest time in your relationships with the people around you.
 Statistics agree that face-to-face networking will continue to be the best way of finding new opportunities, no matter if it’s 2008 or 2019!

 You get it – there are a lot of benefits to maintaining your professional and personal relationships.
 However, our world is ever-changing.
 So how has that affected where and how we communicate?

 12. 38% of professionals agree that bars and restaurants are great spots for networking.

 (Sources: Fit Small Business, Shepa Learning)

-– So what do statistics say about the favourite networking spots of small business owners?
+– So what do statistics say about the favorite networking spots of small business owners?
 The gym is a close second with 23%.
-Airplanes take the third place with 17%.
+Airplanes take third place with 17%.

 – Other unexpectedly great places include: